 Several factors influence return-to-work decisions:

-The critical point many workers miss: subjective pain complaints are compensable if causally related to your work injury.
+Here's what many workers miss: subjective pain complaints are compensable if causally related to your work injury.
 Many legitimate injuries cause pain without obvious imaging findings.
 Your pain is real, even when tests come back "normal."

 Your rights vary by state:

 IME costs typically range from $500-$2,500 per examination.
-When the insurance carrier requests the IME, they cover the cost.
-If you seek a private second opinion outside formal channels, expect to pay out of pocket.
+When the insurance carrier requests the IME, they pay.
+If you seek a private second opinion outside formal channels, expect to cover it yourself.

 Dispute resolution timelines and venues vary: